 The other major downside is exposure to the elements.
 Open trailers offer very little protection from extreme weather, and this can be a problem if you encounter unexpected conditions.
 No one wants to arrive at a race with their bike damaged from hail or extreme temperatures!

-As an offshoot of open dirt bike trailers, folding trailers are a convenient option for single dirt bikes.
-For this specific example (https://www.discountramps.com/stinger-motorcycle-trailer/p/STNG-5452/), a drop-down ramp with running boards is included for easy loading and unloading, and the trailer folds into a compact design when not in use.
+As an offshoot of open dirt bike trailers, folding trailers are a convenient option for single or multiple dirt bikes.
+For this specific example (https://www.kendonusa.com/products/stand-up-dirt-bike-trailer-folding-sport-bike-trailer), a drop-down ramp with running boards is included for easy loading and unloading, and the trailer folds into a compact design when not in use.
 Unlike certain sizes of trailers, folding trailers can be towed by almost any vehicle.

 In terms of safety, folding trailers include LED tail lights and self-locking wheel chocks for a secure and visible ride.
-While folding trailers may be the most cost-effective option, they’re only ideal for single bikes and don’t offer any additional storage.
+While folding trailers may be the most cost-effective option, they don’t offer any additional storage.
 Closed trailers, on the other hand, provide more protection that open trailers do not.

 Closed dirt bike trailers offer more security than open trailers in a few different ways.
 For starters, the additional hanging room to store tools and riding accessories helps keep everything safe and in one place.
 Secondly, most closed trailers feature security mechanisms to keep everything intact during your drive, so you can rest easy thinking about the fate of your trailer contents.

 This trailer type also offers enhanced protection from the elements for a safe ride.
 Even if something shifts on the road, you know you won’t encounter any unexpected surprises or losses!